-Construction Workers in Pennsylvania Operate in Hazardous Conditions With a Risk of Severe Injuries
+Construction Workers in PA Operate in Hazardous Conditions With a Risk of Severe Injuries

 Construction Workers in Pennsylvania Operate in Hazardous Conditions with a Risk of Severe Injuries